 The whole point of using a productivity suite is to be, well… productive.
 And the more time you invest in performing repetitive or complex processes, the less productive and creative you become.
-The reimagined iWork is designed to eliminate the drudgery, with elements, tools, and media libraries, shared by every application in the suite.
-And now there’s one more thing they have in common: automation with AppleScript.
+The iWork suite of applications are designed to eliminate the drudgery, with elements, tools, and media libraries, shared by every application in the suite.
+And now there’s one more thing they have in common on OS X: automation with AppleScript and Automator.

 For professionals, creatives, and business mavens alike, Automation is the essential element for success.
 Because, when your workflow processes are automated, you gain: